-Excluding estimated undercount, Peel’s total population stood at approximately 1.45 million persons in the first quarter of 2020, distributed across Peel’s municipalities as follows:
+Excluding estimated undercount, Peel’s total population stood at approximately 1.45 million in the second quarter of 2020, distributed across Peel’s municipalities as follows:

-The continued increase in Peel’s population reflects the benefits from its many strategic advantages including its location and a well-developed road and transportation network, which make it an attractive location to new residents.
+Given Peel’s many strategic advantages including its location and a well-developed road and transportation network, it remains an attractive location for new residents.

-The onset of the COVID-19 pandemic and the resulting halt in immigration is expected to result Influence a temporary slowdown in Peel’s population growth in 2020.
+The onset of the COVID-19 pandemic and the resulting halt in immigration slowed the growth in Peel’s population in Q2 2020 to 0.5 per cent.
+A year earlier in Q2 2019, Peel’s population growth was 0.8 per cent.